 The Rock County Parks, Outdoor Recreation, and Open Space (POROS) Plan lays out objectives, needs and priorities for park and outdoor recreation facilities countywide.
-Sweet Allyn Park is the one facility in Turtle that is addressed in the POROS Plan, in addition to snowmobile trails and various bike/pedestrian routes.
+Lee Park and the Pelishek Trail are the two facilities in the Town addressed in the POROS Plan, in addition to snowmobile trails and various bike/pedestrian routes.